Dementia is a Global Problem

 Did you know that 47.5 million people across the world are living with dementia?

-It’s a global epidemic that costs 604 billion US dollars each year.
+It’s a global epidemic that costs $ 604 billion each year.

-Did you also know that there are 8 major types of dementia in addition to Alzheimer’s disease?
+Did you also know that there are eight significant types of dementia in addition to Alzheimer’s disease?

 Even though Alzheimer’s causes 60 – 80% of all dementia cases, it’s not the only form.

-These 8 other forms of dementia can cause different symptoms and can also be more difficult to diagnose.
+These eight other forms of dementia can cause different symptoms and can also be more challenging to diagnose.

-Be Independent Home Care created an easy-to-read infographic that gives key information about the 8 additional forms of dementia that you might not have heard about.
+Be Independent Home Care has created an easy-to-read infographic that provides key information about the eight additional forms of dementia that you may not have heard about.

-It’s useful because each type of dementia is briefly and clearly explained.
-Find out about the causes, symptoms, who’s most at risk, and how common it is.
+It's useful because each type of dementia is explained briefly and clearly.
+Please find out about the causes, symptoms, who’s most at risk, and how common it is.

 Recommended for you: